pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/aae_intro-index.md

 # Advanced AE!

 Advanced AE focuses on convenience and improving user experience when handling your ME System.
-This mod allows you to upgrade the very powerful pattern providers of Extended AE with additional features.
+This mod allows you to upgrade pattern providers additional features.

 [Advanced AE GitHub](https://github.com/pedroksl/AdvancedAE)